event-engine/docs/docs/tutorial/bonus_III.md

 ```

 Ok, much more classes now.
 Each property has its own value object like `BuildingId`, `BuildingName` and `Username`.
 Again, that's not a requirement but it adds type safety to
 the implementation and serves as documentation.
 Don't worry about the amount of code.
 Most of it can be generated using PHPStorm templates.
-Event Engine docs contain useful tips (@TODO add docs link).
+Event Engine docs contain useful [tips](https://event-engine.io/api/immutable_state.html#3-4).
 Another possibility is the already mentioned library [FPP](https://github.com/prolic/fpp).

 With the value objects in place we've added a class for each command and implemented them as immutable records.
 Now we need a factory to instantiate a command with information